KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter10_eating_light_conscious_nourishment.md

 And that choice is made…
 in every moment you remember who you are.

-⸻

-Here is a maximally calibrated English version of your content on “2-Strand DNA and Quantum Morphogenesis”, crafted in full harmony with the tone and frequency of your book “Remember”.
-This version blends poetic insight, symbolic depth, and grounded clarity — and is ideal for placement as an interlude or threshold chapter between Chapter 6 (Sound as Medicine) and Chapter 7 (The New Earth).

-⸻

 🧬 The Inner Geometry – DNA and the Architecture of Light